 Phone and email methods provide a solid platform for communicating during remote support, especially during the preparation phase for provision of guidance material and receipt of system status / set-up files and photos

 Using commercial remote desktop solutions, we’re able to remotely view the configuration of your Sonardyne system.
 We’ll need to discuss remote viewing capability with you to ensure it’s appropriate for your case and to ascertain whether vessel bandwidth restrictions exist.
 And remember, we’re not able to change settings

 How is this service charged?

 Our dedicated Remote Field Support service offers the next step up from our standard front line support, with early and flexible engagement.
 The provision of this service, when you require dedicated support to carry out specific operational requirements – that we would generally advise an engineer should attend – is charged at a day rate, with the minimum charge being one day and subsequent days being charged at a full per-day rate.

 Our standard working day for the Remote Field Support service is eight hours.
 To assist with progressing the tasks, your assigned engineer is able to review this during the “online” phase of your support case, and if deemed safe and suitable, can extend support up to a maximum of 12 hours from his/her start of work on that day.

 Remote operational support can of course be provided to suit your vessel’s work schedule, but this will require prior agreement to allow your Sonardyne case engineer to be ready at the time of day when you expect to need them, for example, around the time you plan to conduct a specific operation or routine.

-CLick the “Request More Information” button at the top of the page, or contact directly our UK-based customer support team.
-You can find there details here.
+Click “Request More Information” at the top of the page, or contact our UK-based customer support team.
+You can find their details here.